 Mitt Brings Prosthetics within Reach Thanks to 3D Printing

-To combat this, Mitt, a young start-up based in London, UK, is asking us to reconceptualize the idea of what limb replacement really means.
+To combat this, Mitt, a young start-up based in London, UK, asked Materialise to re-conceptualize what limb replacement really means.
 By putting function alongside form and leveraging the freedom of design that 3D printing offers, they’ve created a prosthetic arm that is functional, customizable, comfortable and, most importantly, accessible.
 And it’s this approach that saw them crowned Disrupter of the Year at this year’s London Business Awards.

 Bridging the gap between WWII and Iron Man